-HLM resigned as auditor of the Company with effect from 12 November 2021 and Confucius was appointed as auditor of the Company with effect from 12 November 2021 to fill the causal vacancy and to hold office until the conclusion of the forthcoming AGM.
-Save as disclosed above, there were no other changes of auditor of the Company in the preceding two years.
+HLM CPA Limited resigned as auditor of the Company with effect from 12 November 2021 and Confucius International CPA Limited was appointed as auditor of the Company with effect from 12 November 2021 to fill the causal vacancy and to hold office until the conclusion of the forthcoming AGM.
+Save as disclosed above, there were no other changes of auditor of the Company in the preceding year.

-Confucius will retire and, being eligible, offer themselves for reappointment.
+The consolidated financial statements for the year ended 31 December 2022 were audited by Confucius International CPA Limited ("Confucius").
 A resolution for the re-appointment of Confucius as auditor of the Company is to be proposed at the AGM.

-On behalf of the Board

-World Super Holdings Limited

-Sou Peng Kan Albert

-Chairman and Executive Director
+On behalf of the Board World Super Holdings Limited Sou Peng Kan Albert Chairman and Executive Director

-Hong Kong, 24 March 2022
+Hong Kong, 29 March 2023